 Morse Code, also known as CW (continuous wave) has been around since the mid 1800's.
 The American Samuel Morse was a co-inventor of the morse code.

 Electronic keyers (oscillators) produce near perfect wave forms of dits and dahs.
 The 'paddle' or key is plugged into the electronic keyer and manipulated sideways to regulate them.
-When in the rest position no code is sent but when pushed to the right and left, a stream of dits and dahs respectively is sent.
+When in the rest position, no code is sent but when pushed to the right and left, a stream of dits and dahs respectively is sent.
 This is a fully automatic keyer.
 The skill is in manipulating the paddle to produce the series of dits and dahs to correspond with the text you want to send.
-Practise will enable you to control the paddle.
-Higher speeds can be achieved by using an electronic keyer.
+Practice will enable you to control the paddle.
+In my opinion, it is easier to use than the other keys.
+Also, higher speeds can be achieved by using an electronic keyer.

-Morse code can also be sent via Ham Radio by using a computer keyboard to type your message.
-When receiving morse code, it can be decoded and displayed on your computer screen using suitable software such as MixW.
+Morse code can also be sent by using a computer keyboard to type your message.
+When receiving the code, it can be decoded and displayed on your computer screen using suitable software such as Ham Radio Deluxe or MixW.

 The Internet can provide you with many resources to help you with learning morse code.
-The website Dxzone/morse code has many sites devoted to doing just that.
+The website Dxzone/learning morse code has many sites devoted to doing just that.
 Various methods are available to help you learn the code. eg. LCWO.net.
-To practise sending CW you will need a morse code (audio) oscillator and a hand key which can be obtained from a Ham Radio retailer such as MFJ.
-You can build your own oscillator if you prefer.
-The ARRL handbook has suitable circuits.
+To practise sending CW, you will need a morse code (audio) oscillator and a hand key which can be obtained from a Ham Radio retailer such as MFJ.
+This ARRL Link can be particularly helpful with learning the code.

-As well as using suitable software available on the Internet, practise copying morse code by listening to your Ham radio.
+As well as using suitable software available on the Internet, practise copying code by listening to your radio.
 The lower portions of the HF bands are where you will find Amateurs chatting to each other using this mode of communication.
-Of course, most stations will be sending too fast for you to copy.
-80 metres of a night time is a good place to practise receiving.
-There are morse code nets where Hams send CW slowly so that beginners can improve their copying skills.
+Of course, many stations will be sending too fast for you to copy but 80 metres of a night time is a good place to practise receiving.
+Quite often there are morse code nets on this band where Hams send CW slowly so that beginners can improve their copying skills.
 The Ham Radio association in your country will be able to help you with information about these CW nets.
-The ARRL's headquarters station W1AW also transmits morse sessions at regular schedules.
+Also, Sunday mornings on 40 Mx is a good time and place to practise.
+The ARRL's headquarters station W1AW also transmits morse sessions to a regular schedule.